bdesham/chrome-export/README.md

 ## Usage

-These scripts require Python.
-They have been tested under the following Python versions: 2.6, 2.7, 3.2, 3.3, 3.4, 3.5, and 3.6.
+These scripts require Python, either version 2.7.x or else version 3.2 or later.
 They should work on Linux, macOS, and Windows.

 ### Bookmarks script